Fernando-Benegas/mcp/README.md

-# Traefik Hub MCP gateway
+# Traefik Hub MCP gateway test

+The purpose of this guide is to deploy a mcp server in a local k8s cluster and OKE to test MCP gateway:

 ## Local cluster